sireeshdevaraj/Image-attack-detection-with-enhancement/Readme.md

 # WORKING WITH NBIS
 Download the NBIS  latest release software from the following [link](https://www.nist.gov/itl/iad/image-group/products-and-services/image-group-open-source-server-nigos#Releases) on your UBUNTU

-It is recomended to have a ubuntu version 20.04 or older.
+It is recommended to have a ubuntu version 20.04 or older.
 You might experience errors while installing NBIS on ubuntu 22.04 (The latest one).

 Open terminal in the the downloaded directory